jedi-force/snap-manual/C1-G.md

 if the new scene expects to be started with a green flag signal.

-## These aren’t new blocks but they have a new feature:
+## These aren’t new blocks but they have a new feature

 These accept two-item (x,y) lists as input, and have extended menus (also including other sprites):